-§ 18 Passing the examination and overall grade
+§ 19 Passing the examination and overall grade

-(1) The Master's examination is passed when all examination components as set forth in § 15, paragraph 1 have been graded as "sufficient" (4.0) or higher, or with "successful participation".

-When calculating the overall grade for the Master's examination in accordance with § 12, paragraph 3, the numerical values of all compulsory, compulsory elective and elective module grades in the major subject shall be considered without rounding in accordance with § 12, paragraph 4, and shall be weighted according to their respective number of credits.
+- (1) The Master's examination is passed if all examination components as set forth in § 15, paragraph 1 have been graded as "sufficient" (4.0) or better. - (2) When calculating the overall grade for the Master's examination in accordance with § 12, paragraph 3, the numerical values of all module grades in the major and minor subjects shall be considered without rounding in accordance with § 12, paragraph 3, and shall be weighted according to their respective number of credits.

-§ 19 Retaking an examination component and deadlines
+§ 20 Retaking an examination and deadlines

-- (1) Failed examinations, or examinations deemed failed may be retaken once.
-Any unsuccessful examination attempts at other universities are to be counted towards this retake limit.
+(1) If examinations are not passed, or are not considered to have been passed, they may be retaken once.
+This includes failed examinations taken at other universities.
 A second retake is only permitted in exceptional circumstances and only for a maximum of two examination components completed during the course of study.
-Approval must be granted by the examinations board.
-A second re-examination is not permitted for the Master's thesis. - (2) Examination components which have been successfully passed may not be retaken. - (3) Failed examinations must be retaken no later than during the following semester.
+A second retake must be approved by the examinations board.
+A second retake is not permitted for the Master's thesis or for the final oral examination.

+- (2) Retaking an examination that has been graded as passed is not permitted. - (3) Failed examinations must be retaken no later than during the following semester.
 If the candidate fails to meet this deadline, they will lose their entitlement to take the examination, unless they are not responsible for exceeding the deadline. - (4) If a compulsory module examination is failed on the final attempt, the candidate will be excluded from the academic programme.
 Failure of compulsory elective modules and elective modules may be offset by the successful completion of a different module.

-§ 20 Master's diploma and certificate
+§ 21 Master's diploma and certificate

 - (1) Once the Master's examination has been passed, a diploma will be issued within four weeks, listing all individual modules with their respective grades (graded in accordance with § 12 paragraph 3, and numerical value) and credits, as well as the grade and topic of the Master's thesis, and the overall grade of the Master's examination.
 The diploma bears the date of the last completed examination component.
 It must be signed by the dean and the chairperson of the examinations board. - (2) A "Diploma Supplement" in German and English will also be issued, containing additional information about the course content and the course of study.
-The content complies with the European Diploma Supplement Model. - (3) A Master's certificate in English and German is issued with the diploma.
-It will bear the same date as the diploma.
+The content complies with the European Diploma Supplement Model. - (3) A bilingual Master's certificate in German and English is issued with the diploma, bearing the same date as the diploma.
 It certifies the conferment of the academic degree "Master of Arts".
 The Master's certificate is signed by the dean and the chairperson of the examinations board.
-It bears the university seal.

-(4) If the Master's examination is failed on the final attempt or is considered not to have been passed, the chairperson will issue a written notification, providing information on the procedure for appeal.
-Upon request and on presentation of supporting documents and the certificate of exmatriculation, a certificate will be issued listing all completed examination components and their respective grades, as well as the examination components still required to pass the Master's examination.
+It bears the university seal. - (4) If the Master's examination is failed at the final attempt or is considered not to have been passed, the chairperson will issue a written notification, providing information on the procedure for appeal.
+Upon request and on presentation of supporting documents and the certificate of exmatriculation, a certificate will be issued that lists any completed examination components and their respective grades as well as the examination components still required to pass the Master's examination.
 The certificate indicates that the Master's examination has not been passed.